Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-18-va-usability-evaluation.markdown

 ---

-Check out our <span class="evidence"><a href="https://xd.adobe.com/view/8ff1c70d-255e-4b51-8d9e-b60c9048f235-daa2/?fullscreen" style="text-decoration: none" target="_blank">Adobe XD presentation</a></span> that focuses on our research methodology.
+Check out our <span class="evidence"><a href="https://xd.adobe.com/view/8ff1c70d-255e-4b51-8d9e-b60c9048f235-daa2/?fullscreen" style="text-decoration: none" target="_blank">Adobe XD presentation</a></span> to learn more about our research methodology.

 Our final report can be found below:
 <br>